-That makes it pretty tempting to just…forget about that ACT or SAT.
-After all, without having to set aside time for test prep, you could focus on your coursework, extracurriculars and still have time for TikTok.
+Is that still the case?
+If so, it’d be pretty tempting to just…forget about that ACT or Digital SAT.
+After all, without having to set aside time for test prep, you could focus on your coursework, extracurriculars, and still have time for Fortnite.
 It might even make you think you should cut the schools on your list that ARE still requiring the tests.

-But before you jump at the chance to burn your test prep books and pick back up your Fortnite controller, I need to give you a reality check.
-I hate to be the bearer of bad news, but again, it’s my professional duty to give you the information you need to get into college, not tell you what you want to hear.
+But before you jump at the chance to toss your test prep books out the window and pick back up your TV remote, I need to give you a reality check.
+I hate to be the bearer of bad news, but it’s my professional duty to give you the information you need to get into college, not tell you what you want to hear.

 ARTICLE CONTENTS

-2. What if *some* of your colleges require testing?
+3. What if some of your colleges are test-optional?

-Maybe SOME schools on your list are test-optional, but not all of them are.
-The thing to remember here is that you made that list of schools for a reason—they’re the ones that inspire you and the ones that “fit” you.
-They’re the ones you can see yourself finding your people at and pursuing your dreams at.
+Maybe a handful of schools on your list are test-optional, while others require the ACT/SAT.
+The thing to remember in such a case is that those schools are on your list for a reason—they’re the ones that, in your best estimate, spiritually and academically align with who you are.
+They’re the ones where you can see yourself finding likeminded community and pursuing your dreams.

-But what if you have the simplest possible situation—what if ALL of the colleges you’re applying to are test optional?
+But what if you have the (seemingly) most straightforward situation—what if ALL of the colleges you’re applying to are test optional?

-Even if every single one of the schools you’re applying to is “test optional,” unfortunately, that DOESN’T necessarily mean that you should skip the test—or the test prep.
-In fact, there may even be cases in which it actually becomes MORE important for you to crush that SAT or ACT when your dream school is going test-optional—which I’ll explain at the end of this post.
-To get why, you need to start by understanding this:
+Even if every single one of the schools you’re applying to is “test optional,” unfortunately, that DOESN’T necessarily mean that it’s in your best interest to skip the test—or the prep.
+In fact, there may even be cases in which it actually becomes MORE important for you to slay that SAT or ACT when your dream school is test-optional—which I’ll explain at the end of this post.
+To understand why, you need to start by understanding this:

 “test-optional” does NOT mean “test blind”!

-“Test Optional” means you don’t HAVE to submit a test score if you can’t or if you prefer not to.
+“Test Optional” means you don’t HAVE to submit a test score if you cannot or prefer not to.

 That said, the admissions office will consider your score if you send it, and usually, a significant majority of applicants DO still send in test scores.
-If you have a good test score, it can bring up your application’s strength if your grades or academic rigor are lacking.
+If you have a good test score, it can strengthen your application, especially if your grades or academic rigor are lacking.
 Conversely, if you elect not to send in a score, all your other admission factors will count more heavily.
 That might hurt your application—or it might not.
 (I help you figure out which camp you fall into in this post.)

-“Test Blind,” on the other hand means that college or university will not even look at your scores, no matter what.
+“Test Blind,” by contrast, means that the college or university in question will never look at your scores, no matter what.

-And there’s one more very important factor to consider before you start even getting into these fine points:
+And there’s one more very important factor to consider before you start even digging into those details:

 You may be able to get into a given college without submitting a test score, but if you’re in need of financial aid, merit aid, or independent scholarships, many of THOSE will want to see a test score.
 So skipping that test might mean missing out on a lot of important opportunities.